ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 When does his turn end?
 - when he does X?

+# elphelt
+really tight blockstrings
+you can't anti air the hop becaue the grenade will hit you before you hit her you can run under and 6P her bullets? (test colors)

 ## faust
 his anti air 6p hits low enough to counterhit 2HS soooo you cant low profile it to punish a bad aa guess